skillitzimberg/codeBlog/README.md

 ## Description

-Here I am simply trying to keep myself accountable and on track by writing about my steps in studying web development.
+I am simply trying to keep myself accountable and on track by writing about my steps in studying web development.

 ## Setup/Installation Requirements

-Clone this project from GitHub and open index.html in your web browser.

 ## Known Bugs